Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Introduction

-A comprehensive review of different centrality measures to assess influential (or vital) nodes is given in~\cite{Surv1}.
-Different centrality measures to assess users' influence are also categorized and described in \cite{Surv3,Surv4}.
-In \cite{Surv2}, the solutions of the IM problem are reviewed from an algorithmic perspective, which relies on diffusion models that model the spreading process.
-Along the same line but using a somewhat different classification is the work in \cite{Surv5}.
-Other surveys \cite{Surv6,Surv7,Surv8} focus on specific elements of the problem, such as diffusion models or the simulating spreading process, but without providing a comprehensive review of various methods for IM.
-Various classifications of methods have been proposed in other surveys \cite{Surv9,Surv10,Surv11,Surv12}.
-In \cite{Surv9}, different structural methods are systematically evaluated and compared using a benchmark platform.
-In \cite{Surv10}, structural users' influence detection methods are categorized and their advantages and disadvantages are also discussed.
-Another review and classification is given in \cite{Surv11}, where some behaviour-aware methods related to reputation and trust between users are also discussed.
-The identification of influential users in evolving networks is considered in \cite{Surv12}.
+Several surveys have reviewed various methods to address the IM problem and discussed different challenges in identifying a set of influential users.
+A set of surveys~\cite{Surv6,Surv7,Surv8,Surv15} focuses on specific elements of the problem, such as diffusion models or the simulating spreading process, but without providing a comprehensive review of various methods for IM.
+Another set of surveys~\cite{Surv1,Surv3,Surv4} focuses on measures applied to rank each node in terms of its influence.
+These measures, often derived from the network's structure, are known as centrality measures.
+The ranking, obtained by centrality measures, can then inform the choice of most influential users.
+Other surveys focus on the methods aiming to select a set of influential users considering the network as a whole; for example, influential nodes may be chosen so that all parts of a network are covered.
+In~\cite{Surv2}, the solutions of the IM problem are reviewed from an algorithmic perspective, which relies on diffusion models that simulate the spreading process.
+Along the same line but using a somewhat different classification is the work in~\cite{Surv5}.
+Various classifications of methods have been proposed in other surveys~\cite{Surv9,Surv10,Surv11,Surv12,surv13}.
+In~\cite{Surv9}, different structural methods are systematically evaluated and compared using a benchmark platform.
+In~\cite{Surv10}, structural users' influence detection methods are categorized and their advantages and disadvantages are discussed.
+Another review and classification is given in~\cite{Surv11}, where some behaviour-aware methods related to reputation and trust between users are also discussed.
+The methods proposed to identify influential users in evolving networks are classified and reviewed in~\cite{Surv12,Surv14}.
+In~\cite{surv13}, some variants of the IM Problem are reviewed and the hardness of the problem under both traditional and parameterized complexity is described.